awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 For Aurora PostgreSQL DB instances, you can control the limit of the SQL text size by setting the `track_activity_query_size` DB instance parameter, up to 10,240 bytes\.
 For more information, see [Setting the SQL Text Limit for Aurora PostgreSQL DB Instances](#USER_PerfInsights.UsingDashboard.SQLTextLimit)\.

+**Important**
+Currently, you can only view and download more SQL text with the AWS Management Console\.
+The AWS Performance Insights CLI and API can return a maximum of 500 bytes of text\.

 **Note**
 For Aurora MySQL DB instances, viewing more SQL text is not supported in the EU \(Stockholm\) region\.